KarloKorbar/multimodal_depression_detection/Chapters/3_data_analysis_&_preprocessing.md

         self.required_files = ["AUDIO.wav", "FORMANT.csv", "COVAREP.csv"]
 ```

+The system also handles dealing with PHQ-8 scores.
+Through the base DataLoader class the implementation provides automatic score loading, witch is not only used for retreiving results data but also for finding balanced subsets of the dataset, allowing smoother developement of the mdoels and training pipline later on in the developement process.

-The synthesis of inheritance-based architecture and feature extraction framework creates a sophisticated pipeline for handling multimodal data.
-This architecture facilitates system extensibility by allowing new modality loaders to be added through inheritance from the base DataLoader class.
-The clear separation of concerns between the base class and specialized loaders enhances maintainability, while the standardized processing pipeline ensures reproducibility across different experimental runs.
+In summary, the DataLoader implementation simplifies the data preprocessing workflow in a fexible and extensible manner.
+By leveraging an inheritance-based architecture, the system allows for integration of new modality loaders while maintaining a clear separation of concerns between the base class and specialized loaders.
+The standardized processing pipeline ensures consistent handling of multimodal data and reliable alignment between input features and PHQ-8 depression scores.

-The system's integration with PHQ-8 depression scores represents a particularly noteworthy achievement.
-Through the base DataLoader class, the implementation provides automatic score loading and binary classification threshold application.
-This integration is fundamental for maintaining proper alignment between input features and their corresponding depression severity labels throughout the preprocessing pipeline.

-In conclusion, the implementation demonstrates a careful balance between architectural sophistication and practical flexibility.
-It provides a robust foundation for addressing the complex preprocessing requirements of multimodal depression detection while maintaining clean and maintainable code architecture.
-The system's design choices reflect a deep understanding of both software engineering principles and the specific challenges inherent in multimodal data processing for mental health applications.

-## Feature Preprocessing and Standardization
+### Feature Preprocessing and Standardization

-The preprocessing phase of multimodal depression detection data presents unique challenges due to the diverse nature of the input signals.
-Following the exploratory analysis phase, a comprehensive preprocessing strategy was developed to address the specific characteristics identified in each modality while preserving depression-relevant signal components.
-This strategy encompasses temporal alignment, feature normalization, and dimensionality reduction, each carefully tailored to maintain the integrity of depression-relevant indicators.
+Following the implementation of the abstract DataLoader and its modality-specific extensions, the next stage in the preprocessing pipeline involves the use of dedicated preprocessor modules for each modality.
+These preprocessors are organized into three separate files, one each for text, audio, and facial data, and are responsible for handling the preprocessing of all file types associated with their respective modalities.
+Each preprocessor module contains specialized methods for processing the various data formats present in the dataset, as well as any necessary supporting utility functions.
+The following section details the most significant preprocessing steps employed for each modality, highlighting the strategies used to ensure the integrity and relevance of the extracted features.

-### NLP Preprocessing
+#### NLP Preprocessing

 The text preprocessing pipeline implements a comprehensive approach to natural language processing, designed to extract meaningful linguistic features while preserving the semantic content relevant to depression detection.
-The implementation employs a modular architecture that effectively separates concerns between data loading, preprocessing, and model training components.
-This separation enables flexible experimentation with different preprocessing strategies while maintaining a consistent interface for downstream analysis.

-The TextLoader class serves as the primary interface for text data ingestion and initial normalization.
-Through its integration with the base DataLoader architecture, it provides a standardized approach to handling interview transcripts while maintaining compatibility with the broader multimodal processing pipeline.
-The implementation leverages a feature mapping system that associates specific preprocessing functions with their corresponding output prefixes, ensuring consistent feature organization across the entire dataset.
+The NLP pipline, like all other preprocessing pipelines in this project, starts with the Loader class in this case specefically the TextLoader class.
+It handles all of the basic file retreival and basic preprocessing tasks, providing the pipeline with a starting dafarame to work off.

-The text preprocessing pipeline incorporates a sophisticated sequence of natural language processing techniques, each carefully selected to enhance the extraction of depression-relevant linguistic patterns.
+After the Loader class has done its job, the text preprocessing pipeline applies a sequence of natural language processing techniques.
 The initial text normalization phase standardizes the input by converting text to lowercase and removing special characters, establishing a consistent foundation for subsequent processing steps.
-This standardization is crucial for ensuring reliable feature extraction across different interview sessions and participants.
+This standardization ensures reliable feature extraction across different interview sessions and participants.

 The pipeline then implements strategic stop word removal, eliminating common words that carry minimal semantic significance while preserving the essential content of participant responses.
 This process is particularly important for depression detection, as it helps focus the analysis on meaningful linguistic patterns rather than common grammatical elements.
-The implementation carefully balances the removal of non-informative terms with the preservation of potentially significant emotional and behavioral descriptors.

 Word form normalization through lemmatization represents another critical component of the preprocessing pipeline.
 By reducing words to their base or dictionary form using WordNet's lexical database, the system effectively groups related word forms while maintaining their semantic relationships.
 This normalization is especially valuable for capturing consistent patterns in emotional expression and behavioral descriptions across different linguistic contexts.

 The final stage of the text preprocessing pipeline implements n-gram generation, capturing both unigrams and bigrams to preserve important word relationships and contextual information.
 This approach enables the detection of meaningful phrases and expressions that may indicate depressive states, while maintaining the flexibility to identify both individual significant terms and their contextual relationships.

-The combination of these preprocessing techniques creates a robust foundation for subsequent feature extraction and analysis, ensuring that the resulting linguistic features effectively capture depression-relevant patterns in participant responses.
+The combination of these preprocessing techniques ensures that the resulting linguistic features effectively capture depression-relevant patterns in participant responses.

-### Temporal Feature Alignment
+#### Temporal Feature Alignment

+Since two of the three modalities in this dataset are represented by time series data, it is crutial to correctly handle the temporal nature of these modalities and avoid any issues that may arrise.

+In the AudioLoader and FaceLoader classes, the resulting datasets are double indexed; one index being the participant ID and the other index being the timestamp.
+This ensures that later on the moels have acces to the temporal relationships between different behavioral indicators, witch can provide crucial information for classification

+Given the tools available for collecting data of these two modalities (audio data being collected via a microphone and facial data via a camera) the two modalities are collected using two different sampling rates.
+This will be a problem later on when combining the two modalities using multimodal fusion so the two modalities need to be aligned temporally.

-The synchronization of multimodal data streams represents a fundamental challenge in depression detection research, as the temporal relationships between different behavioral indicators can provide crucial diagnostic information.
-The preprocessing pipeline addresses this challenge through a sophisticated resampling strategy that ensures temporal coherence across all modalities while preserving the essential dynamics of depression-related behaviors.
+To ensure consistancy and simplicity the temporal allingment is done as part of the preprocessing steps in the AudioLoader and FaceLoader classes through a resampling strategy that ensures temporal coherence across all modalities while preserving the essential dynamics of depression-related behaviors.

-The synchronization process employs a carefully selected common sampling frequency of 100ms, determined through detailed signal analysis to balance temporal resolution with computational efficiency.
-This sampling rate was chosen based on a comprehensive analysis of the temporal characteristics of different behavioral modalities.
-It effectively preserves the rapid dynamics of facial movements and speech characteristics while maintaining alignment with slower-changing behavioral patterns that may indicate depressive states.
+The synchronization process employs a common sampling frequency of 100ms, determined through signal analysis to balance temporal resolution with computational efficiency.
+It preserves the rapid dynamics of facial movements and speech characteristics while maintaining alignment with slower-changing behavioral patterns that may indicate depressive states.

-The implementation of temporal alignment incorporates specialized handling for discrete text events, ensuring proper temporal correspondence with continuous audio and visual signals.
-This approach recognizes the inherent differences in the temporal nature of different modalities while maintaining the integrity of their relationships.
-The system employs sophisticated interpolation techniques to handle potential gaps in the data, ensuring continuous temporal coverage across all modalities.
+The system employs interpolation techniques to handle potential gaps in the data, ensuring continuous temporal coverage across all modalities.

 The temporal alignment process is particularly crucial for capturing the complex interactions between different behavioral indicators of depression.
-For instance, the synchronization of facial expressions with speech patterns enables the detection of subtle incongruences between verbal content and emotional expression, which may serve as important markers of depressive states.
+For instance, the synchronization of facial expressions with speech patterns enables the detection of subtle inconsistancies between verbal content and emotional expression, which may serve as important markers of depressive states.
 Similarly, the alignment of audio features with text transcripts facilitates the analysis of speech rhythm and prosody in relation to linguistic content.

-The implementation includes robust mechanisms for handling temporal misalignments and data quality issues.
+The implementation includes mechanisms for handling temporal misalignments and data quality issues.
 These mechanisms employ statistical validation techniques to identify and address potential synchronization errors, ensuring the reliability of the temporal relationships between different modalities.
-The system also implements sophisticated error recovery strategies that maintain data integrity while minimizing the impact of potential synchronization issues on the overall analysis.

 This comprehensive approach to temporal alignment provides a solid foundation for subsequent feature extraction and analysis.
 By ensuring proper synchronization across all modalities, the system enables the detection of complex behavioral patterns that may indicate depressive states, while maintaining the computational efficiency necessary for practical applications in depression detection.

-### Feature Normalization and Scaling
+#### Feature Normalization and Scaling

-The diverse nature of multimodal depression indicators necessitates a sophisticated approach to feature normalization and scaling that preserves the clinically relevant aspects of each modality while ensuring comparability across different features.
-The preprocessing pipeline implements a comprehensive normalization strategy that addresses the unique characteristics of each data type while maintaining the integrity of depression-relevant signal components.
+The diverse nature of multimodal depression indicators necessitates an approach to feature normalization and scaling that preserves the clinically relevant aspects of each modality while ensuring comparability across different features.
+The preprocessing pipeline implements a normalization strategy that addresses the unique characteristics of each data type while maintaining the integrity of depression-relevant signal components.

 In the audio domain, the normalization strategy addresses the challenges posed by varying recording conditions and individual differences in speech production.
-The implementation employs amplitude normalization to account for differences in recording levels while preserving the perceptually relevant aspects of speech through logarithmic scaling of frequency-based features.
-This approach ensures that the analysis focuses on meaningful variations in speech characteristics rather than technical differences in recording conditions.
+The implementation employs amplitude normalization to account for differences in recording levels while preserving the perceptually relevant aspects of speech through logarithmic scaling of frequency-based features, ensuring that the analysis focuses on meaningful variations in speech characteristics rather than technical differences in recording conditions.

 The COVAREP features, which capture various aspects of voice quality, undergo z-score normalization to ensure comparability across different vocal parameters while maintaining their relative relationships.
 This normalization is particularly important for depression detection, as it enables the identification of subtle variations in voice quality that may indicate depressive states, independent of individual differences in baseline vocal characteristics.